 Smaller affiliate programs that only drive a couple of sales per month often don't get checked more than once every couple of months.

-For years I've been looking for a better way to do this but nothing ever came.
-Until this year when friend Chris Fong introduced me to a new software that promised to help me get all of my affiliate programs organized: Afflytics.
+For years I've been looking for a better way to do this, but nothing ever came.
+Until this year when friend Chris Fong introduced me to a new software that promised to help me get all my affiliate programs organized: Afflytics.